gradle/dpeuni-gradle-intro-build-engineers/README.md

 ---
 ## Step 1 - Author Basic Task Type and Custom Task

+In this step, you will create the outline of the task type and register a task.

 [Documentation reference](https://docs.gradle.org/current/userguide/implementing_custom_tasks.html#header)

 1. Open the Gradle project in this repository in an editor of your choice